-Behind the Badge: How Johnathon Schaech prepared for Blue Ridge: The Series
+Behind the Badge: How Johnathon Schaech Prepared for Blue Ridge: The Series

 Johnathon Schaech blew his first chance to work on the set of a movie.
 His father Joe helped Johnathon land the gig, then he was so frightened that he failed to show up for his call time.
 Joe was not happy.
 But it all worked out well for young Johnathon, thanks to a Tom Cruise look-alike contest that he won at his local mall.